leegee/midi-video/README.md

 * Process tempo changes
 * Visually represent multiple voicings of the same pitch
 * Adds title card
+* Option to colour by note
+* Option to remap MIDI pitches, for solo drum tracks

 ### Yet to do

-* Option to colour by note
+* remapPitches to work with noteHues
 * `assertOptions` to take objects
 * Check `highlightCurrent` sizes do not conflict with small note heights
 * Transient annotation